Select any two GPUs for comparison

 The HD 8850M has 40 GB/sec greater memory bandwidth than the GeForce GT 750M, which means that the memory performance of the HD 8850M is noticeably better than the GeForce GT 750M.

 The Radeon HD 8850M 2GB GDDR5 has 640 Shader Processing Units and the GeForce GT 750M has 384.
-The HD 8850M having 256 better shader performance and an altogether better performance when taking into account other relevant data means that the HD 8850M delivers a noticeably smoother and more efficient experience when processing graphical data than the GeForce GT 750M.
+However, the actual shader performance of the HD 8850M is 576.
+The HD 8850M having 192 better shader performance and an altogether better performance when taking into account other relevant data means that the HD 8850M delivers a noticeably smoother and more efficient experience when processing graphical data than the GeForce GT 750M.

 Check any game system requirements